Besides ancient yogic texts, the contemporary yoga curriculum teaches us a large number of yoga poses.

 - Matsyendrasana (Lord of the Fishes Pose)

 Relaxation Poses are yet another important type of Asana.
 These Poses are meant for taking rest.
 Relaxation is different from sleep.
 In sleep, consciousness is not there; whereas, in relaxation, you have consciousness.

 When a sequence of postures is being performed, the practice of a relaxation Pose like Corpse Pose is to be done for a couple of minutes in between two Poses.
-Besides this, at the end of every Yogasana session, any one of Relaxation Poses should be performed for a duration of five to ten minutes.
+Besides this, at the end of every Yogasana session, any one of the Relaxation Poses should be performed for a duration of five to ten minutes.

 List of Poses for Relaxation